duncanamps/box80/README.md

     * Dual thread model; one for the user interface and one for the Z80 processor and SIO
     * Multi-platform design - can be used on many different target 32/64 bit machines
 * Hardware emulation is based on the [CP/M on breadboard by Grant Searle](http://searle.x10host.com/cpm/index.html) and caters for the following features:
+    * Core platform emulation
+        * Z80 processor at various speeds from 32768Hz to 500MHz, depending on host hardware capability
         * Z80-SIO used to control serial input and output.
 This is redirected to the Windows screen and keyboard, there is no real serial link
         * CF card interface to allow storage of the CP/M operating system, CP/M commands, and user installed software and data ~~(not implemented)~~
-    * The ROM disable feature is not implemented as it is not actually used (the monitor is loaded into RAM automatically by the VM)
+        * The ROM disable feature is not currently implemented as it is not actually used (the monitor is loaded into RAM automatically by the VM)
+    * Terminal emulation
-    * Integrated terminal screen and keyboard emulation
+        * Integrated terminal screen and keyboard emulation, vanilla flavoured at this time
-    * Emulates a range of processor speeds from the original Z80 2.5MHz up to 500MHz (depending on host hardware capability).
-Also a bonus 32768Hz mode thrown in if you want to watch things moving slowly
+        * Ability to receive text/hex files to the terminal
+        * Log text output to a file **(not implemented)**
-* Debug features **(not implemented)**
+    * Debug features **(not implemented)**     * Disassembler
-    * Disassembler
         * Memory viewer
         * Watch window with different variable types
         * Conditional breakpoints
         * Traps for illegal instructions, unimplemented ports, etc.
         * Can use debug files created by xa80 cross assembler to access labels and step through source lines
         * Can direct load files into VM memory from host operating system

 ## Dependencies
 To use a basic CP/M operating system, this software requires the following components: